 -

-results of America’s military adventuring, Garcia not only takes us to the physical
+America’s military adventuring, Garcia not only takes us to

 takes us inside their heads.❞